 “How’s your head?”
 Lupin asked.

-“Like it is filled with rocks,” Renzo said, massaging a painful spot between the eyes and the bridge of this nose, “but you look fine?
+“Like it is filled with rocks,” Renzo said, massaging a painful spot between the eyes and the bridge of this nose.
+The alcohol had long exited this body but its effects lingered, the bonan wine had made of quarry of Renzo's brain.
+“But you, you look fine?
 How is this possible…”

 Lupin smirked.
 “Trick is to drink slow.
 Suffered from head rocks many times before I learned.”

 Renzo nodded, stroking the side of Hush’s head.
 The apprentice offered a sip of plumpkin juice then, Hush would not dare deny such an offer and started to drink.
-Ren held onto the cup firmly so the beast wouldn’t accidentally lick it up.
-Even while the hyroo was drinking, the sproutlings did not stop brushing, they laughed as the beast spilled plumpkin juice everywhere.
+Ren gripped the cup well so the beast wouldn’t lick it up by accident.
+As the hyroo was drinking, the sproutlings did not stop brushing, they laughed as the beast spilled plumpkin juice everywhere, little wet orange droplets spattered even those waiting for their turn in the back of the group.
+The apprentice smiled.
+This mouth had learned a new trick and was eager to practice.

-At these words, Ren froze.
-It was Aodan.
-Words spoken in this language transported the metalworker’s apprentice to another time and place.
-Its rhythm was comforting, better than music.
-It was like re-discovering a long-forgotten, and favorite childhood meal.
-No one spoke it anymore, now all preferred to use the Common Tongue.
-Ren had learned Aodan when very young, while first employed in the Court of Light.
-Enji grew up speaking it, and had taught Renzo over games of Gomino.
-It wasn’t just the language that affected Ren, but also the words Eka had said: “We are one tribe, one family.”
+At these words Ren froze.
+It was Aodan, an old language used by very few today.
+Words spoken in this language transported this body to another time and place, its rhythm was comforting, better than music, it was like re-discovering a long-forgotten, and favorite childhood meal.
+Ren had learned Aodan while first employed in the Court of Light, Enji grew up speaking it, and had taught Renzo over games of Gomino.
+Aodan had lit a spark in this brain, the choice of words too added to its intensity: “We are one tribe, one family.”

 The Iridi’s face softened.
 Ren moved closer and put their foreheads together.
 “Jui, vi la ana granda tribu.
 Tanka koroa Eka.”
 Each had one hand pressed behind the head of the other.
 They stayed locked together for a moment before Eka pulled away.